Using precession and quasiperiodic oscillations to constrain a rotating regular black hole: Precession of timelike bound orbits and quasi-periodic oscillations

 \subsection{Constraining the parameters via MCMC simulations}

-In this subsection, we use the observed QPOs data in the X-ray binary systems to constrain the parameters of the rotating regular black hole.
+According to the RPM, the upper kHz QPOs are identical as the orbital frequency $\nu_\phi$, while the lower kHz QPOs are associated with the periastron precession frequency $\nu_{\text{per}}$.
+Besides, the low-frequency QPOs observed in black hole systems are also linked to the nodal precession frequency $\nu_{\text{nod}}$ \cite{Stella:1998mq}.
+It is noted that the RPM model assumes purely geodesic motion and neglects the effects of pressure, magnetic fields, radiation, and viscosity that could play important roles in realistic accretion disks; and this model provide no mechanism to explain how QPOs are excited and sustained to modulate the observed X-ray flux.
+Even so, the RPM provides a simple but useful, geometrically motivated explanation for QPOs, capturing the key aspects of relativistic orbital dynamics.
+Then, in this subsection, we use the observed QPOs data in the X-ray binary systems to Preliminarily constrain the parameters of the rotating regular black hole.
 The mass of the central object and three frequencies of the selected QPO events are summarized in Tab.~\ref{tab:QPOdata}.
 We shall combine these observational data with the theoretical model and employ MCMC simulations to explore the relevant physical parameter space, thereby constraining the values of the rotating regular black hole parameters.

-Following the methodology outlined in Ref.~\cite{foreman2013emcee}, we use the \texttt{emcee} algorithm to constrain the rotating regular black holes.
+Following the methodology outlined in Ref.~\cite{Foreman-Mackey:2012any}, we use the \texttt{emcee} algorithm to constrain the rotating regular black holes.
 According to Bayes' theorem, the posterior probability of a model parameter $(\Theta)$ based on the observed data $(\mathcal{D})$ is expressed as